tlepple/iceberg-intro-workshop/README.md

  * Refill your coffee, this will run for about 5 min.

 ---
+---

+### The environment is how setup and we can run through some excercises:

+---
+---

 ### Run an aws cli command against our local minio server
  * all the aws s3 command work in this server.